studyingcho/studyingcho.github.io/noteSR.md

 Let us assume that there are three inertial observers.
 The relative velocity between observer A and observer B is $$v$$ and the relative velocity between observer A and observer C is 0.

 Observer A and observer B were at same position at $$t=0$$.
-Also assume observer A send light at $$t=0$$ to observer C. When observer C got the light, he immediately send light back to A.
+Also assume observer A sends light at $$t=0$$ to observer C. When observer C gets the light, he immediately sends light back to A.

 The time that observer B observes by his clock when he receives the reflected light is $$2 \alpha \Delta x/c$$.
 Then the observed distance from A and C is